Artinis-Medical-Systems-B-V/snirf_data_example/README.md

 We share two datasets here:

 1. A measurement with a single [Brite MKII (Artinis Medical Systems B.V., Elst, The Netherlands)](https://www.artinis.com/brite) placed over the left motor cortex of the subject.
 The subject performed finger tapping movements with his right hand.
 Our example analysis analyses channels placed over the motor cortex.
 2. A measurement with two [Brite MKII (Artinis Medical Systems B.V., Elst, The Netherlands)](https://www.artinis.com/brite) devices.
 The devices were placed on the frontal and the parietal cortex.
 The subject participated in an n-back task.
-Our example analysis analyses channels placed the prefrontal cortex.
+Our example analysis analyses channels placed the over prefrontal cortex.

 ## References